 Visit Undredal village

 Populated by 100 people and 500 goats, Undredal is famous for its delicious goat cheese.
 In the local shop in town, you can find different varieties of the cheese, including famous Norwegian brown cheese.
+It’s a perfect place to buy some of the best Norwegian souvenirs for your friends and family.
 The cheese production is very important for the local economy and the Undredal farms produce up to 10 900 kg of cheese per year.
 In the center of town, you can even find a monument of Undredal’s goat.

 We bought some young matured goat cheese and goat sausage.
 The seller in the shop let us try different types.
 One of them was Gamalost, traditional Norwegian cheese made from soured cows milk and then cured for weeks.
 I wasn’t the fan.